GPflow/GPflow/README.md

 2a. install pandoc
     pip install pandoc

-2b. if pandoc does not install via pip, go to pandoc.org/installing.html
+2b. if pandoc does not install via pip, or step 4 does not work, go to pandoc.org/installing.html

 3. change directory to doc
     cd doc